Exsanguinated/Exsanguinated/README.md

   <img src="https://64.media.tumblr.com/aebeb8f7521ee6fb0557995080ffab1f/2a25a5e1abd64440-ff/s640x960/39cc5c3ceda82c534732f66b123d37db300ad960.gifv"/>
 </p>
 <h5><p align="center"> ──《 Before You Interact 》──

-<h6> • We use weed for chronic pain management as it's the only thing that cuts through the pain for us; however, we aren't always high when we are on PonyTown.
-This needed to be stated as there are times we will be and do know some have issues with usage of it or would prefer to know.

 <h6> •  There are times where we will be blurry and not have a firm grasp on anything; we ask that you be patient if we struggle to respond in chat.